youjob13/growth/git/sub-modules.md

 `git submodule update --init --recursive` - if we have several submodules and they are recursive or
-`git clone --recurse-submodules https://github.com/example/app.git` - to make everything in one command
+`git clone --recurse-submodules https://github.com/example/app.git` - to make everything in one command `git pull --recurse-submodules` - to pull changes and apply new changes for submodules in one command

 ### Work with submodules (read):
 1. `cd libs/logger` - go to the submodule